What does it mean?: “Free range”

 Support restaurants and shops that support those certified farms

-Real “free range” products cost a lot more than industrial mass-production ones.
-That means those who purchase pay a bit more than the industry one – for you.
+Real “free-range” products cost a lot more than industrial mass-production ones.
 You could be their patron and support their goodwill.
-It can be done easily.
-McDonald’s isn’t one of those, FYI.

 Conclusion: We should stop being so selfish and destructive for our pleasure and convenience.
 We must be knowledgeable and considerate to others - humans, animals, and the earth.
 If we work together, we can influence on such a cruel and deceiving industrial animal farming companies.
 Why not start eating more vegetables and cut meats a bit more?
 We got to start from something - small thing makes a big difference.